Safety Toolkits

 Supervisors and Managers OHS Skills Courses

-I strongly believe health and safety should be a result of “doing things right” – and therefore part of the general drive for quality – getting things right first time.
+Health and safety should be a result of “doing things right” – and therefore part of the general drive for quality – getting things right first time.
 However, like any system, health and safety has some unique processes to follow.
 So specific knowledge of these processes makes “doing it right” a lot easier.

 For example: